AdobeDocs/journeys.en/help/using/building-journeys/testing-the-journey.md

     >[!NOTE]
     >
-    >When a reaction event is used in a journey, the wait time default and minimum value is 40 seconds.
+    >When a reaction event with a timeout is used in a journey, the wait time default and minimum value is 40 seconds.
 See [this section](../building-journeys/reaction-events.md).

 1. Click **[!UICONTROL Trigger an event]** to configure and send events to the journey.